Helpful to a Fault: Measuring Illicit Assistance in Multi-Turn, Multilingual LLM Agents: Results

 \subsection{Language Has Limited Effect on Jailbreak Success}

 Figure~\ref{fig:multilingual_results} shows the results for Qwen3-Next, GPT-5.1, and Gemini 3 Flash on 7 languages.
 We compare single-turn and multi-turn illicit helpfulness in terms of AHS.
 A notable trend is that non-English languages do not consistently amplify jailbreak capability, unlike prior findings in chat-based setups \citep{deng2023multilingual, yong2023low}.
 In particular, the lowest-resource languages in our setting, Urdu and Telugu, appear only once among the top-2 AHS settings for the three models analyzed (Telugu for Qwen3-Next).
-Additionally, Appendix~\ref{app:mas} offers a summary for the case when the attacker is free to choose or switch languages.
+Furthermore, Appendix~\ref{app:native_language_strategies} verifies that this conclusion holds even when strategies are generated in the target attack language, and Appendix~\ref{app:phase_language_divergence} analyzes token counts and semantic similarity across attack languages when the underlying English plan is shared.
+Additionally, Appendix~\ref{app:mas} offers a summary for the case where the attacker is free to choose or switch languages.